 The proceedings at all Board meetings are duly minuted.
 The Minutes of these proceedings are kept at the registered office of the Company.
-The Company Secretaries attends all Board meetings and ensures the Board procedures and all other rules and regulations applicable to the Company are complied with.

 All Directors have direct access to the advice and services of the Company Secretaries and senior management in carrying out their duties.
 The Directors may obtain independent professional advice in the event such services are required.